Real Estate Agent Bio Examples

 LinkedIn (300-500 words)

-More professional, can include career history and thought leadership positioning.
-Great for relocation clients and professional referrals.
+More institutional, can include career history and thought leadership positioning.
+Great for relocation clients and institutional referrals.

 Instagram Bio (150 characters)